 - B. Exemptions.
 The following are exempt from the standards in subsection (A) of this section: - 1.
-Exempt tThe side of homes dwellings that are built 20 feet or more from the side lot line. - 2.
-Exempt homes Dwellings on steep lots where the peak of the roof would be no more than 24 feet above the average street grade. - 3.
-Exempt homes Dwellings on narrow lots 50 feet wide or less shall be allowed a minimum side-to-side width, as measured parallel to the front lot line, of up to 30 feet for floors above the first floor.
-The up to 30-foot-wide floor shall be able to accommodate a nine-foot floor-to-ceiling measurement on the second floor. - 4.
-Exempt homes Dwellings whose side yards are contiguous to an permanent open space, unbuildable area (those areas constrained by features such as wetlands, drainageways, etc., that would make residential construction impossible), or non-residentially zoned lands are exempt.
+Exempt tThe side of homes dwellings that are built 20 feet or more from the side lot line (see Figure 2). - 2.
+Exempt homes Dwellings on steep lots where the peak of the roof would be no more than 24 feet above the average street grade (see Figure 3). - 3.
+Exempt homes on narrow lots 50 feet wide or less shall be allowed a minimum side to side width of 30 feet for floors above the first floor.
+The 30 foot wide floor shall be able to accommodate a nine foot floor to-ceiling measurement on the second floor. - 34.
+Exempt homes Dwellings whose side yards are contiguous to an permanent open space, unbuildable area (those areas constrained by features such as wetlands, drainageways, etc., that would make residential construction impossible), or non-residentially zoned lands-are exempt (see Figure 4).
 (Except nNo exemption is allowed if adjacent the side yard is contiguous to a park.)

-- 5. Exempt houses Dwellings that have the gable end facing the side lot line. - 6.
+- 45. Exempt houses Dwellings that have the gable end facing the side lot line (see Figure 5). - 56.
 Replacement in kind of building materials on the sidewall of an existing house dwellingshall be exempt.
-For example, the replacement of siding would be exempt. - 7.
-The height of the sSidewalls shall that do not exceed 22 feet as measured from grade at the mid-point of the sidewall to the eaves.
-Exempted sSidewalls can resume vertically after minimum seven-and-one-half-foot setback (see example in Figure 2).
+For example, the replacement of siding would be exempt. - 67.
+The height of the sSidewalls shall-that do not exceed 22 feet as measured from grade at the mid-point of the sidewall to the eaves (see Figure 6). - 7.
+Exempted sSidewalls can resume vertically after minimum seven-and-one-half-foot setback (see example in-Figure 72).